Sarah Miglio, Ph.D.

-Director of Core Curriculum Studies and Assistant Professor of History
+Dean of Core Studies and Advising and Assistant Professor of History

 On Faculty since 2010

-M.A., Biblical Archaeology: New Testament and the Classical World, Wheaton College, 2004
+M.A., Biblical Archaeology: New Testament and the Classical World, 2004

 My current book project, Civilizing the World: Practical Christians, Progressive Religion, and Politics from Chicago to the Middle East, 1890-1925, analyzes social reformers who defied categorization within the Social Gospel or secular progressive movements.